-At the latter part of the week, we'll take you to Mysore and you'll have time to settle in before heading off to the Indian jungle.
-Here you'll get the chance to make and race your own raft as well as taking part in various team building activities before you set off for your first weekend in India!
+At the latter part of the week, we'll take you to Mysore and you'll have time to settle in before heading off for an adventure with your team in the Indian jungle.
+Here you'll get the chance to race rafts, fly down a zip line and take part in various team building activities before you set off for your first weekend in India!

 You'll work at a minimum of six different weekly projects throughout the duration of your placement.
-From psychiatric facilities to working in local schools in need of extra support, our projects are diverse but all have a similar focus - to promote positive mental health as much as possible by boosting confidence, self-esteem and improving key life skills.
+From a psychiatric facility to local schools in need of extra support, our projects are diverse but all have a similar focus - to promote positive mental health as much as possible by boosting confidence, self-esteem and improving key life skills.

 As an organisation, our focus is on mental health, rather than mental illness.
 This means all projects aim to promote overall well-being by increasing confidence, feelings of accomplishment, self worth and self-esteem.
-Prevention is better, and far easier to facilitate, than cure.
-Especially in developing countries where there is such an obvious care deficit for those with mental health concerns and specific needs.
+We all know prevention is better than cure, especially in developing countries where there is such an obvious care deficit for those with mental health concerns and specific needs.

 The service users you'll be working with will vary in age, background and ability and this is no coincidence.
 We want you to have a well-rounded experience that focuses on many elements of mental health treatment and prevention such as; education, stigma reduction, creative modalities, inclusion and role modelling.

 Please note: the work we do at the psychiatric facility will primarily be done outside with service users waiting to see consultants, as the clinic is so small most wait outside all day simply to be seen.
 You will have the opportunity to work on a ward and observe consultations too.